-The Organization did not sell any homes during the years ended June 30, 2016 or 2015 in its Pioneer Prairie subdivision.
-No revenue was recognized as it relates to the CDBG grant during the years ended June 30, 2016 and 2015.
+The Organization did not sell any homes during the years ended June 30, 2017 or 2016, in its Pioneer Prairie subdivision.
+No revenue was recognized as it relates to the CDBG grant during the years ended June 30, 2017 and 2016.

-HOME - The Organization has been awarded grants by the County from its Housing Development Fund to be used to fund in part the Organization's development of 12 townhomes in its Prairie Green subdivision.
+HOME - The Organization has been awarded grants by the County from its Housing Development Fund to be used to fund, in part, the Organization's development of 12 townhomes in its Prairie Green subdivision.
 These grants are funded through HOME Investment Partnerships Act Funds (HOME) from HUD.
 The Organization receives HOME funds from the County as it incurs eligible costs.
 The Organization executes notes to the County when the HOME grant is executed with the County.
 The future homeowners will execute non-interest bearing first mortgages to the Organization at the time they purchase the townhomes.
-The amount of the first mortgage will be determined by the Organization such that, when considering real estate taxes and insurance, the required mortgage payment is affordable to the homeowner in accordance with the Organization that equals the difference between (a) the market value of the townhome and (b) the sum of the sale price (which is the sum of the first mortgage and the down payment) not to exceed \$275,200.
+The amount of the first mortgage will be determined by the Organization such that, when considering real estate taxes and insurance, the required mortgage payment is affordable to the homeowner in accordance with the Organization's policies.
+The homeowners will also execute a second mortgage to the Organization that equals the difference between (a) the market value of the townhome and (b) the sum of the sale price (which is the sum of the first mortgage and the down payment) not to exceed \$275,200.
 The second mortgage will also be non-interest bearing and payable only if certain events occur in the future.

 The County will release the Organization from 1/12th of the County's mortgage at the time each townhouse is sold to an eligible homeowner.
 Each townhouse will be subject to a Regulatory Land Use Restriction Agreement (RLURA) that will impose resale restrictions on the townhomes for a period of 15 years.
-The RLURA is intended to insure that any townhomes resold during that 15 year period will be sold to individuals whose income does not exceed specified levels at a price affordable to such individuals.
+The RLURA is intended to ensure that any townhomes resold during that 15-year period will be sold to individuals whose income does not exceed specified levels at a price affordable to such individuals.